-Tokyo has two airports, Narita International Airport (¬có`, Narita Kūkō, NRT), which handles mostly international air traffic and is the arrival point of a majority of foreign visitors, and the more centrally located Haneda Airport (HND), which handles mostly domestic air traffic but also several international flights.
+Tokyo has two airports, Narita International Airport (成田空港, Narita Kūkō, NRT), which handles a large number of international flights as well as domestic and international flights by many low-budget airlines, and the more centrally located Haneda Airport (HND), which handles the city's main share of domestic traffic and an increasing number of international flights.

-Narita Airport, formerly also known as New Tokyo International Airport, is located in the city of Narita in Chiba Prefecture, about 60 kilometers outside of Tokyo.
-It consists of two terminal buildings, terminal 1 and terminal 2, with each airline being assigned to one of the two terminals.
-On April 8, 2015, terminal 3 will be opened for use by low-budget airlines.
-It will be connected with terminal 2 by a pedestrian walkway and shuttle buses.
+Narita Airport (formerly also known as New Tokyo International Airport) is located in the city of Narita in Chiba Prefecture, about 60 kilometers outside of Tokyo.
+It consists of three terminal buildings: terminal 1, terminal 2 and terminal 3.
+Terminal 1 and 2 each have a railway station in their respective basements.
+Terminal 3 serves low-budget airlines and is connected with terminal 2 by a pedestrian walkway.
+Free shuttle buses operate between all three terminals.

 Narita Airport is connected with central Tokyo by multiple rail and bus lines: